|Workshop by DustyMark||posted 09-27-2012 09:28 PM||2590 reads||3 times favorited||8 comments|

-Dust Collection: I have an older generation Oneida 1 1/2 hp cyclone mounted to the wall.
-The cut-off saw and table saw each have a drop.
-The band saw, jointer, and planer share a drop in the center area of the garage after the cars are moved outside.
+Dust Collection: I have an older generation Oneida 1 1/2 hp cyclone mounted to a stand at the far end of the shop.
+The cut-off saw, table saw, jointer, and planer each have a dedicated drop.
+I installed a drop in the center of the machine area for the band saw and a possible future drum sander.

 Table Saw: The heart of the system is an old Delta contractor’s saw with an Excalibur fence and sliding cut-off table.
 A home-built outfeed table makes life easier and a 3 hp Elu plunger router is mounted on the right side.
 I built a box under the saw to collect dust off the bottom and installed an Excalibur over-arm guard to collect dust off the top.

 Band Saw: I have an old Delta 14” band saw.
 I installed riser blocks for resawing operations.
 An aftermarket dust hood does a pretty good job of catching much of the dust.
-I use the carbon blocks to hold the blade tight.
+Carter bandsaw guides were a worthwhile purchase.

 Planer: I currently use a Delta 15” planer with a 3 hp motor.
 It keeps up to milling my rough lumber.
 However, a benchtop planer is more versatile for planing thin layers for lamination.
 I miss my 12” Makita planer for those operations.
 The dust hood works great on the planer.